Slow-growing counterexamples to the strong Eremenko conjecture: Tracts

 We denote the corresponding subclasses of tracts and isomorphisms by $\mathcal{T}^{\Xi}\subset \mathcal{T}^{\Xi_0}$ and $\mathcal{H}^{\Xi}\subset\mathcal{H}^{\Xi_0}$. \end{defn}

-The key property ensured by this choice is that any vertical geodesic that contains a point in the lower two-thirds of the ``wiggle'' between real parts $r_j$ and $R_j$ will not enter the gate, since its diameter is at most $\nu_0$.
+What is achieved by this restriction is that any vertical geodesic that contains a point in the lower two-thirds of the ``wiggle'' between real parts $r_j$ and $R_j$ will not enter the gate, since its diameter is at most $\nu_0$.